julielk/Tennis-club/README.md

 The  Tennis club website for children adults who want to join a tennis club Users of the website will beable to find out about the coaching the club offers on the home page.
 The gallery page shows the coaching, tornaments and events.
-The contact page show meetting time  contact form and google map.
+The contact page show meetting time  contact form .
 The website is targets all ages who want to play tennis .

 ![](  https://github.com/julielk/Tennis-club/blob/main/assets/documents/device3.PNG )